 On the inside of the eyeball is the retina, which covers the rear portion of the eye much like the film in a camera.
 This is the area in which light rays fall and are interpreted by the brain into visual images.

-There are a number of retinal disorders which can affect a patient’s vision, including:
+There are a number of retinal disorders which can affect a patient’s vision and should be treated by a retina specialist, including:

 - Retinal detachment

 - Macular degeneration (age-related loss of central vision)

 - Retinitis pigmentosa (poor night vision and narrowing of blood vessels)

 - Other inherited retinal eye disorder